esp-admin/app/README.md

 ### Run commands

 - Commands are run on device scope.
 The device should be linked to a project where the commands were added.
-- On command click a `<key>` command is sent with the value as payload
+- On command click a `custom` command is sent with the value as payload

 ### Logging